joglr/katpis/README.md

 Katpis allow you to fetch sample files, test your program, and submit your solution, all within your favorite commmand-line.

-Inspired by the official, but barebones CLI at [github.com/Kattis/kattis-cli](https://github.com/Kattis/kattis-cli)
+It is inspired by the official, but barebones CLI at [github.com/Kattis/kattis-cli](https://github.com/Kattis/kattis-cli)

 ![katpis submit](https://i.gyazo.com/d593615497aaa9a93966bbdfb9b3e946.gif)